-This motif represents ‘Ohana (family).
-Two lehua blossoms are husband and wife who’s liko (buds) are their keiki (children).
+This Motif represents ‘Ohana (family).
+Two lehua blossoms are husband and wife and liko (buds) are their keiki (children).
 The circle around the family is Akua (God) who protects them.
 ‘Upena (net) connects us all forever.

 “But from everlasting to everlasting the Lord’s love is with those who fear him, and his righteousness with their children’s children.”